NickAkincilar/QlikSense_SFDC_Chrome_Extension/README.md

 ## HOW TO CONFIGURE

-1. Enter the Qliksense server name & virtual proxy name (if any)
+1. Right click on the newly created Qlik Icon on your Chrome browser toolbar and choose **OPTIONS**.
-2. Enter the root URL of the SFDC site so it does not inject charts in to other instances.
+2. Enter the Qliksense server name & virtual proxy name (if any)
-3. Fill in the App, ChartID & Chart width values for Account and/or Opportunity Sections where you can obtain via Devhub \ Single Configurator.
+3. Enter the root URL of the SFDC site so it does not inject charts in to other instances.
-4. Account & Opportunity FieldNames are the actual field names used within the Qlik Apps that contain the SFDC Account & Opp id values for proper filtering of the charts.
+4. Fill in the App, ChartID & Chart width values for Account and/or Opportunity Sections where you can obtain via Devhub \ Single Configurator.
-5. Click  **SAVE**  button. (_Saving the configuration will update the Settings JSON string that you can send others to share_)
+5. Account & Opportunity FieldNames are the actual field names used within the Qlik Apps that contain the SFDC Account & Opp id values for proper filtering of the charts.
-6. That's it!
+6. Click  **SAVE**  button. (_Saving the configuration will update the Settings JSON string that you can send others to share_)

-Options Screen
+7. That's it!

  ![](https://github.com/NickAkincilar/QlikSense_SFDC_Chrome_Extension/blob/master/Settings.jpg?raw=true)

  ## HOW IT WORKS